C More Entertainment: Ownership history

-The South African company MultiChoice launched the Nordic version of FilmNet in 1985, followed by SuperSport in 1995.
-The channels were renamed Canal+ in 1997 after MultiChoice sold most of its European operations to the French company Groupe Canal+.
+The MultiChoice launched the Nordic version of FilmNet in 1985, followed by SuperSport in 1995.
+The channels were renamed Canal+ in 1997 after MultiChoice sold most of its European operations to the Canal+ S.A..

 In 2003, two private equity firms, Baker Capital and Nordic Capital, acquired 100% of Canal+ Television from the international media conglomerate Vivendi Universal.
 At the same time, the company changed its legal name to C More Entertainment but retained the right to use the "Canal+" trademark.

 On 9 February 2005, the SBS Broadcasting Group announced its acquisition of C More Entertainment.
 The Belgian SBS channels VT4 and VIJFtv launched their VOD service under the C-More brand in October 2006.

 On 16 June 2008, the Swedish TV4 Gruppen announced it had acquired C More Entertainment from the German ProSiebenSat.1 Media (which had acquired SBS) for €320 million.
 In May 2010, Telenor purchased 35% of C More Entertainment's shares from TV4 Gruppen for SEK 787 million but sold them back in 2014.